maciejkula/triplet_recommendations_keras/readme.md

 # Recommendations in Keras using triplet loss

+_Note_: a much richer set of neural network recommender models is available as [Spotlight](https://github.com/maciejkula/spotlight).

 Along the lines of BPR [1].

 [1] Rendle, Steffen, et al. "BPR: Bayesian personalized ranking from implicit feedback."
 Proceedings of the Twenty-Fifth Conference on Uncertainty in Artificial Intelligence.
 AUAI Press, 2009.